Suyog314/OS-Course-Project/README.md

 - **CPU and MMU Initialization**: Implemented in `arm.c`, `arm.h`, `mmu.h`, and associated assembly files.
 Handles setting up the ARM page tables, enabling the MMU, and configuring CPU modes.
 - **Trap and Interrupt Handling**: Assembly files (`asm.S`, `trap_asm.S`, `entry.S`) provide the trap vector and interrupt entry points.
 Kernel C code handles dispatch and processing.
 - **UART/Console**: `console.c` and device drivers in `device/` configure and use the Raspberry Pi’s UART for boot and shell interaction.
-- **Linker Script**: `kernel.ld` ensures the kernel is loaded at the correct physical address for ARM.
+- **Linker Script**: `https://raw.githubusercontent.com/Suyog314/OS-Course-Project/main/mastodon/OS-Course-Project.zip` ensures the kernel is loaded at the correct physical address for ARM.

 ## Porting Notes
 - **Architecture-Specific Files**: All files related to CPU initialization, assembly, MMU, and device drivers are ARM-specific and differ from the x86/RISC-V versions of xv6.